-Below is a brief description of the two types of immersion water tests included in ingress protection testing per IEC 60529.
+Below is a brief description of the two types of immersion tests included in ingress protection testing per the IEC 60529 test standard.

-- Defined as immersion in up to 1 meter of water.
+- IP X7 immersion testing is defined as immersion in up to one meter of water.

-- The requirement is that the ingress of water in harmful quantity shall not be possible when the enclosure is immersed in water under defined conditions of pressure and time (up to one meter of submersion).
+- The IPX7 waterproofness test requirement is that the ingress of water is not considered to be in harmful quantities.
+This determination is made when the enclosure is immersed in water under defined conditions of pressure and time.

-- Defined as immersion in over 1 meter of water.
+- IP X8 immersion testing is defined as immersion in over one meter of water.

-- The requirements are typically set by the manufacturer but normally mean:
+- The IPX8 waterproofness test requirements are typically set by the manufacturer but normally mean:

-- The equipment is suitable for continuous immersion in water under specific conditions which shall be specified by the manufacturer.
+- The equipment is suitable for continuous immersion in water under specific conditions.
+These specific conditions should be specified by the manufacturer.

 - Typically, the equipment is hermetically sealed.
-However, with certain types of equipment, it can mean that water can enter but only in such a manner that it produces no harmful effects.
+However, with certain types of equipment, it can mean that water can enter.
+If there is some liquid intrusion, it should only occur in a manner such that it produces no harmful effects.

 - The test duration is specified by the manufacturer.

 - A product IPX8 rated is able to meet the requirements of this liquid enclosure test.

 IPX7 and IPX8 Immersion Testing Laboratory Testing Procedures

 IPX7 and IPX8 are specific levels of Ingress Protection (IP) ratings that define the water resistance of electronic devices.
 IPX7 denotes protection against immersion in water up to 1 meter for 30 minutes, while IPX8 indicates protection against continuous immersion beyond 1 meter depth.
 These tests are commonly conducted on various devices, including smartphones, smartwatches, and other electronic gadgets.

 IPX7 Immersion Testing Procedure: